-Today through Thursday we’ll have Sandy Grossman-Morris as our guest poster, giving up the next step in our series about creating custom canvases.
+Today Friday and next Tuesday we’ll have Sandy Grossman-Morris as our guest poster, giving up the next step in our series about creating custom canvases.

 Without giving out proprietary secrets, I take a bit of techno geeky abilities and add in a whole lot of cleverness to create something fabulous for you to needlepoint.
 Let’s talk about improving a photo or other art, first.

 Improvement or SISO (Something In Something Out) OOPS!
 SOMETHING IS MISSING!!!!
 Thinking back on past projects. . .
 I was sent a photo of a pet kitty with the tip of one ear missing and there was “something blue” in the background.
-See how I fixed these problems, the top picture is what was sent to me, the bottom shows how it was fixed.
+See at the top of the article how I fixed these problems, the top picture is what was sent to me, the bottom shows how it was fixed.

 I can also combine parts of photographs in order to achieve the “Perfect” project, by resizing parts to match the other.
 Additionally, I can lighten ( to a certain degree) a photo, or crop out unwanted portions.